-Although the container method has seen an explosion in applications over the last few years, the technique actually dates back to work of Kleitman and Winston [38, 39] from more than 30 years ago; they constructed a relatively simple algorithm that can be used to produce graph container results.
-The catalysts for recent advances in the area are the hypergraph container theorems of
+Although the container method has seen an explosion in applications over the last few years, the technique actually dates back to work of Kleitman and Winston [33, 34] from more than 30 years ago; they constructed a relatively simple algorithm that can be used to produce graph container results.
+The catalysts for recent advances in the area are the hypergraph container theorems of Balogh, Morris and Samotij [3] and Saxton and Thomason [54].
+Both works yield very general container theorems for hypergraphs whose edge distribution satisfies certain boundedness conditions.
+These results are also related to general transference theorems of Conlon and Gowers [13]

-Date: November 26, 2018.
+Date: January 17, 2017.

-RH: University of Birmingham, United Kingdom, and Czech Academy of Sciences, Prague, Czechia, hancock@math.cas.cz.
-KS: University of Oxford, United Kingdom, staden@maths.ox.ac.uk.
+RH: University of Birmingham, United Kingdom, rah4100bham.ac.uk.
+KS: University of Warwick, United Kingdom, k.l.staden@warwick.ac.uk.
 Research supported by ERC Grant 306493.
 AT: University of Birmingham, United Kingdom, a.c.treglown@bham.ac.uk.
 Research supported by EPSRC grant EP/M016641/1.